-MedSked Now Patented In Canada
+MedSked Now Patented In Canada and Mexico:

 “Our U.S. pharma clients do extensive business in Canada,” said Thomas Guarnera, marketing manager for Med-Con Technologies.
 “It was important for us to be proactive and protect our brand in both countries.”

 The new patent also plays a role in Med-Con Technologies’ plans to directly market its medication adherence solution to the Canadian pharma industry.
 “Our patent speaks to MedSked’s credibility, our years of development and testing,” said Guarnera.
 “As importantly, it helps make a statement to pharma companies in Canada: We are committed to your country, and you can count on MedSked as a reliable business partner.”

 Going Digital: New MedCon App for Remote Monitoring and Adherence Support

 Clinical trial teams need medication adherence data to reliably evaluate the effectiveness of a new drug within the test population.
 Adherence data is also valuable to better manage a patient’s drug therapy for treatment of severe or chronic conditions.
 For these reasons, Med-Con Technologies has developed MedCon Mobile™, our new smartphone app and portal.